ZeroDayArcade/Pong-Homebrew-GBA/README.md

 make
 ```

 You should now have a .gba ROM.
-At this point you can test it with a GBA emulator such as <a href="https://visualboyadvance.org/">Visual Boy Advance</a>, or test on real hardware with a GBA flashcart:
+At this point you can test it with a GBA emulator such as <a href="https://visualboyadvance.org/">Visual Boy Advance</a>, or test on real hardware with a GBA flashcart on an actual GBA as shown at the top, or using a GBA flashcart with the DS or DS Lite:

 ![IMG_4633](https://github.com/ZeroDayArcade/Pong-Homebrew-GBA/assets/141867962/ca01b158-05c3-4de6-b52d-43bfeffc06d1)
 *ROM loaded from GBA Flashcart in slot-2 on a Nintendo DS*

-A modern way to play a homebrew game you create (and encourage others to play it), is by running it on a retro emulation handheld.
+One modern way to play a homebrew game you create (or encourage others to play it), is by running it on a retro emulation handheld.
 Any handheld with a GBA emulator should do.
 Here's an example on an Anbernic RG353PS:

 https://github.com/ZeroDayArcade/Pong-Homebrew-GBA/assets/141867962/c2c55b5d-b9f9-40e2-a02d-a4987a0146e7